eprbell/rp2/README.md

 * make

 ## Running
-RP2 reads as input two user-prepared files:
+RP2 reads in two user-prepared files:
-- an ODS-format spreadsheet (containing crypto transactions)
+- an ODS-format spreadsheet, containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/), Microsoft Excel and many other spreadsheet applications);
-- a JSON config (describing the format of the spreadsheet file).
+- a JSON config file, describing the format of the spreadsheet file.

 The formats of these files are described in detail in the [Input Files](doc/input_files.md) section of the documentation.

 Examples of an input spreadsheet and its respective config file:
 * [input/crypto_example.ods](input/crypto_example.ods)
-* [config/crypto_example.config](config/crypto_example.config).
-If desired, this config file can be used as boilerplate.
+* [config/crypto_example.config](config/crypto_example.config) (if desired, this config file can be used as boilerplate).

 RP2 generates output files based on the received input.
 The output files contain information on long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions.
 They are described in detail in the [Output Files](doc/output_files.md) section of the documentation.